VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 needed may change in the future.
 If we don't save events now, they are lost for good.

+The purpose of persisting the events is to enable them to be played back when the the Orders and Registrations bounded context needs the information about current seat quotas in order to calculate the number of remaining seats.
+To calculate these numbers consistently, you must always play the events back in the same order.
+There are several choices for this ordering:

+* The order the events were sent by the Conference Management bounded context.
+* The order the events were received by the Orders and Registrations bounded context.
+* The order the events were processed by the Orders and Registrations bounded context.

+Most of the time these orderings will be the same.
+There is no correct order, you just need to choose one to be consistent.
+Therefore, the choice is determined by simplicity: in this case the simplest approach is to persist the events in the order that the handler in the Orders and Registrations bounded context receives them.

+> **MarkusPersona:** This choice does not typically arise with event
+> sourcing.
+Aggregates create events in a fixed order, and that is the
+> order that the system uses to persist the events.
+In this scenario,
+> the integration events are not created by a single aggregate.

+There is a similar issue with saving timestamps for these events.
+Timestamps may be useful in the future if these is a requirement to look at number of remaining seats at a particular time.
+The choice here is whether you should create a timestamp when the event is created in the Conference Management bounded context or when it is received by the Orders and Registrations bounded context.
+It's possible that the Orders and Registrations bounded context is offline for some reason when the Conference Management bounded context creates an event, therefore the team decided to create the timestamp when the Conference Management bounded context publishes the event.

 ## Message Ordering

 The acceptance tests that the team created and ran to verify the V1